sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 ###  Examples/Usage of Switchport Modes Command

 Following example shows usage of switchport modes “access” and “trunk” and switching of port mode from routed to access/trunk.
 Before switching mode from routed to access/trunk, the user must remove IP first.
-After the mode has been switched to access/trunk there will be no untagged/tagged vlan member(s) assigned (Community calls this situation a blackhole).

 #### Configuring Port & PortChannel from Routed to Access